InigTril/squirrel/README.md

     ```

     **Note:** Before 0.3.7, user need to define "HistoryType.DEEP" for each level of historical state, which is not quite convenient.(Thanks to [Voskuijlen](https://github.com/Voskuijlen) to provide solution [Issue33](https://github.com/hekailiang/squirrel/issues/33)).
 Now user only define "HistoryType.DEEP" at the top level of historical state, and all its children state historical information will be remembered.
+    **Note:** "HistoryType.RECURSIVE" is not UML compliant and adds more control on the depth of the history.

 *   **Transition Types**